Juniette01/CIM542/hw/week4/colormixinglamp/readme.md

-This project used an lED with four legs, three photoresistors, and three colored gels (red, green, and blue). https://youtu.be/6RHXUc1kVRY
+This project used an lED with four legs, three photoresistors, and three colored gels (red, green, and blue).
+One gel is placed over each photoresistor.
+They serve to filter which wavelengths of light are coming through.
+It is not very clear in the video, but when the light goes over each photoresistor, the LED changes color.
+Video: https://youtu.be/6RHXUc1kVRY